Writing and debugging Perl One-liners

 Hello, World!

-It's important that you use single-quotes to quote the code for -e
+It's important that you use single-quotes to quote the code for -e.
+This usually

 means you can't use single-quotes within the one liner code.
 If you're using Windows cmd.exe or PowerShell,